Skip to main content

 Open source✓ Apache-2.0

-End-to-end (apply, audit, dispatch)partialpartial✗ validation only
+End-to-end (author, apply, audit, migrate)partialpartial✗ validation only

 PR-time linting

-Catalog pass-through✓ Unity / Purview / Horizon / Polarispartialpartialpartial
+Catalog pass-through (Unity / Purview / Horizon)partialpartialpartial

 MCP for AI assistants